 Conclusion

-In this contribution, some combined tests are proposed.
+In this contribution, two combined tests are proposed.
 To simplify CCALF, it is proposed to reduce the number of multiplications per pixel, remove of temporal layer of CCALF filter coefficient, and further restrict the filter coefficients to some pre-defined values.
+It is important to keep the worst case number of VTM6.0 ALF operations unchanged, which is achieved by the two proposed combinations.